itsphily/qualitative_coding_agent/final_markdown_files/01_GiveDirectly_short/05_Charity website/Research at GiveDirectly.md

 Research Funders

-GiveDirectly

 standard for evidence:

-+$270

-increase in earnings
++$270 increase in earnings

-+$430

-increase in assets
++$430 increase in assets

-+$330

-increase in nutrition spend

-O%

-effect on alcohol or tobacco spend
-(Haushofer and Shapiro, 2016)
++$330 increase in nutrition spend O% effect on alcohol or tobacco spend (Haushofer and Shapiro, 2016)

 ### Newsletter sign-up

 Sign up and stay informed about:

 Stories from recipients
 Exclusive event invites
 Research updates

 9/10/2020
 Research at GiveDirectly

 GiveDirectly